In 1962 as a child my family went

 that when I can't work anymore my high property taxes

-have to move to Mud Lake where the property and property
+have to move to Mud Lake Idaho where the property and property

 taxes will still be affordable as no one wants to live